 Security was provided by a hardworking Gabriel Obertan and the bustling play of Jack Colback.
 And when eventually United did create on the left, Steven Taylor was alert and determined in defence.

-With the hosts mainly attacking down the left, with the occasional raid coming via Italian full-back Darmian, the visitors' chances came mainly from their right flank, as Luke Shaw pushed forward in support of the United forwards.
+With the hosts mainly attacking down the left, with the occasional raid coming via Italian full-back Matteo Darmian, the visitors' chances came mainly from their right flank, as Luke Shaw pushed forward.

 Juan Mata finished the match as the most creative player in the game, helping United to a few half-chances, with a narrow offside call denying Wayne Rooney and Javier Hernandez wasteful when clean through.